Feeling Lonely? Online Counseling Sessions Can Help

 Speaking with a therapist such as an assistant professor in psychology, can also help you practice interacting with others, talk about yourself, and feel comfortable with letting others get to know you.
 At that moment, you'll experience an increased sense of belonging and support.
 It's important to remind yourself that therapy is a safe space to be heard and understood.

 Online counseling has unique benefits you might not find in traditional in-person therapy.
 For example, it can be challenging for those living in rural locations to find a therapist.
-You can have several options with online therapy and attend counseling from home.
+You can have several options, such as online therapy and attending counseling from home.
 In addition, some platforms offer unlimited messaging with your therapist, allowing you to stay connected as needed, unlike traditional therapy, which may feel more lonely and disconnected.

 Several online counseling platforms are available, and personal practice therapists in your area might also offer telehealth services.
 If you're interested in getting started, you can try a popular platform like BetterHelp, which offers over 30,000 therapists.
 Through the platform, you can choose between phone, video, or live chat sessions and meet with a therapist once a week, with messaging in between sessions.